Table of Contents[Hide][Show]

 Did you ever wonder where and why there are so many soy foods in America?
 Tempeh, edamame, tofu, shoyu, miso, and so many others.

-If you are looking for a book that helps explain it all, I highly recommend Hippie Food, which came out fairly recently.
+If you are looking for a book that helps explain it all, I highly recommend Hippie Food, a great read on the subject.

 Soy: Inherently Inedible